 Rowan-Cabarrus offers education and training to meet the needs of the community.
 Different areas of the College have different admission criteria.
-Please read the section which applies to your educational interest or contact the Navigation Station for assistance in determining which admission information applies to you.
+Please read the section which applies to your educational interest or contact the Navigation Station for assistance regarding specific criteria.